-First, a little about "escrow".
-When you're closing on your new property, an escrow agent is used to make certain the transaction will close properly and in a certain amount of time.
-A place is said to be in escrow when in the closing transaction, money is secured by a third party on behalf of two parties (in this case, a buyer and a seller) when the exchange of money takes place.
-A simple way to understand what an escrow company does is to compare it to PayPal for Internet purchases.
+Let's talk about "escrow".
+A neutral, third party (known as the escrow holder or the escrow agent) is used to assure your property closes on time and the process goes smoothly.
+A place is said to be in escrow when in the closing process, funds is secured by a third party on behalf of two parties (in this case, a buyer and a seller) when the transaction is taking place.
+A simple way to think of what an escrow company does is to compare it to PayPal for Internet purchases.

 - Terms of sale and any seller-assisted financing